psarando/shire-reckoning/Middle-earth-simulation.md

 the "traditional" leap-day and leap-year rules as described in Appendix D.
 This allows me to implement a simulation that can display these calendars according to Shire-reckoning years and the Ages of Middle-earth.

+If you're more interested in how these different leap-day rules of Appendix D cause dates to shift in each of these calendars relative to each other, or how these calendar rules would shift dates relative to the Gregorian calendar over thousands of years, or if you're only interested in [how the Middle-earth calendars related to each other around the War of the Ring](#whats-considered-canon-in-these-simulations), then you may be more interested in these Middle-earth calendar simulations.

+I'm confident I have carefully reproduced all of the [rules of Appendix D](#now-the-minutiae) in these simulations as accurately as possible, [given the information available](#caveats-and-minutiae) in the Appendices, and my analysis of [Tolkien's *Deficit* calculations](#notes-on-tolkiens-deficit-calculations) should support this.

-Various ways of synchronizing Gregorian years with Shire-reckoning years and the Ages of Middle-earth are also provided.
+Various ways of synchronizing Gregorian years with Shire-reckoning years and the Ages of Middle-earth are also provided by the live demonstration below.

 [Follow this link for a live demonstration of this simulation](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html).